BoshraJaber/data-structures-and-algorithms-old/challenges/tree/README.md

 Create three classes:
 1. Node class with value, left and, right properties.
 2. Binary Tree class with preOrder, inOrder, and postOrder methods.
+3. Binary tree also have a method that return the maximum value.
-3. Binary Search Tree with add (adding a value in the right order in a tree) and contain (check if a value exists) methods
+4. Binary Search Tree with add (adding a value in the right order in a tree) and contain (check if a value exists) methods

 ## Approach & Efficiency
 - In Binary tree: The approach was to use a private function (_traverse()) and apply it to each root node and calling it again if a condition is not matched.